OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 ### Delete media

-If you select at least one list entry at the beginning of a line, the "Delete" button appears above the list, which can be used to delete several files and content elements in the Media Center at once.
+If you select at least one list entry at the beginning of a line in the table view, the "Delete" button appears above the list, which can be used to delete several files and content elements in the Media Center at once.
 ![media_center_delete_v1_de.png](assets/media_center_delete_v1_de.png){ class=" shadow lightbox" }

 You can also delete individual files in the 3-dot menu if you have clicked on an individual medium and the information and descriptions are displayed.
 (Same menu as for downloading.)